david-garcia-au/transcribe/README.md

 ## Usage

-### Live Transcription
+### Live Transcription (S3 Storage)
 1. Click "Start Recording" to begin capturing audio
 2. Speak into your microphone (audio is recorded locally)
 3. Click "Stop Recording" to end recording and send for transcription
 4. Wait a few seconds for AWS to process the audio
 5. View the transcribed text with speaker labels

-Note: Due to AWS Transcribe Medical API limitations, the "live" transcription processes the entire recording after you stop, rather than streaming word-by-word.
+Note: This method uses AWS Transcribe Medical with S3 storage.
 Processing typically takes 5-15 seconds depending on audio length.

 ### File Transcription
 1. Click "Select Audio File" to choose an audio file